Resource hub for University support

 Confidential pastoral support and drop-in for students of all faiths and worldviews.

-The Plus Programme is a support network for students from backgrounds that are under-represented at university
+The Plus Programme is a support network for students from backgrounds that are under-represented at university.

 The University of Leeds has a dedicated Disability Services team who work with disabled students and their academic department to recommend available support and adjustments.